yasnazariel/price-feeder/README.md

-# Oracle Price Feeder
+# Kiichain Oracle Price Feeder

-This is a standalone version of [Umee's fantastic work](https://github.com/umee-network/umee/tree/main/price-feeder) and integrating it more closely with the Cosmos SDK.

-## Changes

-- `exchange_rates` when broadcasting votes has been reverted to the Cosmos SDK denom string, as is used in Se's Oracle module
-- `config.toml` supports an `account.prefix` property, to provide compatibility across multiple networks

----
+This is the Kiichain version of the incredible work of SEI on the price feeder module.
+The original implementation is available at [SEI's price-feeder](https://github.com/sei-protocol/sei-chain/tree/main/oracle/price-feeder).

 # Setup